acbilson/chaos-content/resume/_index.md

 <ul role="list">
 <li>Communicates the intricate steps to build a Relativity Integration Point (RIP) provider in a three-hour RelativityFest <a href="https://github.com/acbilson/relativity-fest-rip-workshop">workshop </a> with <a href="https://www.linkedin.com/in/kevin-stephenson-3027432/">Kevin Stephenson</a>.</li>
 <li>Surprises a prospective Silicon Valley client looking to integrate their Python code with RelativityOne by building a prototype IronPython integration in time to demo it live on their office tour.
 Great teamwork <a href="https://www.linkedin.com/in/umarani18/">Uma Rani</a>.</li>
+<li class="ministry">Launches a Discovery Bible Study group among Christians that meet over our lunch break.</li>
 <li class="personal">Our first son, Graham, is born.</li>
+<li class="ministry">Joins "The Neighborhood" leadership team to support the church plant's growth and health.</li>
 </ul>

 <h5>2017</h5>